Athens Moon Tree

 Athens, Georgia

-[Athens Georgia Moon Tree] [Athens Moon Tree Article] [Athens Moon Tree]
+[Athens Georgia Moon Tree] [Athens Moon Tree] [Athens Moon Tree]

 Loblolly pine (Pinus taeda) located at the Clarke County Planning Department in Athens, Georgia.
 It was planted around May 1976 at the Athens Regional Public Library.
 The library later moved to a new building and the site is now home to the Clarke County Planning Department at 120 Dougherty Street.
-The exact date of the planting is not known, it is mentioned in the 20 May 1976 minutes of the Clarke County Library Board.
+The exact date of the planting is not known, it was reported as having been planted shortly before 16 May 1976 and it is mentioned in the 20 May 1976 minutes of the Clarke County Library Board.

-The upper news clipping (Athens Site Selected For Rare 'Moon Tree') is from the Athens, Georgia, Banner-Herald News, January 18, 1976.
-The clipping below (The Moon Tree Arrives) is from the Banner Herald of May 16, 1976, stating the tree was planted "recently" by the Athens Sertoma Club and local dignitaries.
+The news clipping below left (Athens Site Selected For Rare 'Moon Tree') is from the Athens, Georgia, Banner-Herald News, January 18, 1976.
+The clipping below right (The Moon Tree Arrives) is from the Banner Herald of May 16, 1976, stating the tree was planted "recently" by the Athens Sertoma Club and local dignitaries.

 The tree was in danger of being removed for a development project, but that was averted.
 The tree has now been officially designated a cultural resource and a historic tree.
-A rededication ceremony was held on 7 May 2021.
+A rededication ceremony was held on 7 May 2021 and the plaque was installed.
+The tree appears healthy as of 2022 with a measured girth of 95 inches.

 The seeds for the loblolly pines were collected in Livingston Parish, Lousiana, and New Kent County, Virginia, and seeds from these lots were given to Stuart Roosa to take on Apollo 14.
 Unfortunately they were mixed together during the decontamination procedure after the flight so it is not possible to know which location this tree came from.
 The seeds were grown at the forest station in Gulfport Mississippi and distributed to Georgia in 1976.